Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/tasks.md

 >[!IMPORTANT] **Slingshot Tip**: For those times that you can't find a specific task, try expanding collapsed panels, removing existing filters, and/or adding filters using the properties of the task you want.
 Remember that the icon changes to help you identify when you have active filters or not.

-### Working with Saved Filters
+### Saving Filters

 Sometimes you might want to save a filter to use it again in the future.
-With Slingshot you can save filters on the fly and later edit them if needed, very useful to keep at hand a list of tasks relevant to you already filtered.
+With Slingshot you can save specific filters and later edit them if needed, very useful to keep at hand a list of tasks relevant to you already filtered.

 ### Advanced Filtering